postgresml/postgresml/README.md

 ### 4. Splitting Data into Training and Test Sets

 Create views for training and test data by splitting the shuffled dataset.
 In this example, 80% is allocated for training, and 20% for testing.
+We will use `pgml.imdb_test_view` in [section 6](#6-inference-using-fine-tuned-model) for batch predictions using the finetuned model.

 ```sql
 -- Create a view for training data